wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 for reasons that we will discuss below, but the essence does not change.
 In this case, we also update `lastAccCycle` to `C` to indicate that future requests can only start from at least `C + 1`.

+Second, if the first check fails, we then seek to schedule the low priority access at cycle `C - 1` by comparing `lastFreeCycle` and `C - 1`.
+If these two are equal, then we take the free cycle by setting `lastFreeCycle` to zero, indicating that it cannot be used for scheduling another low priority access.
+Note that this slightly violates the philosophy of DES, since we schedule an event "into the past" at cycle `C - 1` when the event itself is only executed at cycle `C`. zSim author claims that such slight change of timing will not affect simulation result, since the low priority access is often not on the critical path, but this simplifies scheduling of low priority events, since an event scheduled into the past will never be affected by any future decision.
+This is also the reason why we move the simulation cycle forward by one cycle even if the access circuit is idle.